Air moisture is important for almost every houseplant, and clay pebbles can increase it for a very affordable price.

 - Dragon plants such as Dracaena marginata

-- The wonderful peace lily, which tends to have brown tips in dry air.
+- The wonderful peace lily and the large-leaved monstera plant, which tends to have brown tips in dry air.

 Problems that might arise